Chinese yam (Shan Yao) Benefits in Traditional Chinese Medicine (TCM)

-Chinese yam is also known for its properties in slowing down aging.
-Hence, in recent years, there are more and more supplements based on Chinese yam being released in the market.
+Chinese yam is known for its properties in slowing down aging.
+Hence in recent years, there are more and more Chinese yam supplements being introduced in the market.

 The thermal nature of Chinese yam is neutral.
-This means most people can consume it safely.
-In fact, all types of body constitution can eat Chinese yam safely.
+This means that everyone can consume it safely regardless of their body constitution.

 Chinese yam benefits the lungs, spleen and kidney and it has the following healing and tonic effects:

-Strengthen spleen: Chinese yam is a very good food to strengthen the spleen.
-If a person is having weak spleen (having loose and sticky stools most of the time) or has indigestion pretty easily when eating oily stuff, then eating Chinese yam regularly will relieve these conditions.
+Strengthens spleen: Chinese yam is a very good food to strengthen the spleen.
+If a person has weak spleen (have loose and sticky stools most of the time or has indigestion pretty easily when eating oily stuff), eating Chinese yam regularly can relieve these conditions.

-Strengthen lungs: Chinese yam helps in boosting the Qi in the lungs, also nourishing the ‘yin’ in the lungs.
-This means it helps to relieve conditions like weak lungs due to long-term coughing.
+Strengthens lungs: Chinese yam helps in boosting the Qi in the lungs and nourishing the ‘yin’ in the lungs.
+This means it helps to relieve conditions like weak lungs due to long term coughing.

-Strengthen kidneys: Chinese yam helps in boosting Qi in the kidneys so if a person often wakes up a few times in the night to urinate or keeps feeling weak and sore in the waist and knees, then he/she should eat Chinese yam more often.
+Strengthens kidneys: Chinese yam helps in boosting Qi in the kidneys so if a person often wakes up in the night to urinate or keep feeling weak and sore in the waist and knees, he/she should eat Chinese yam more often.
 Chinese yam also helps to reduce irregular discharge (for females).

 dried chinese yam